salesforce-ux/design-system-ui-kit/README.md

     sketch://add-library?url=https://www.lightningdesignsystem.com/sketch-library-icons-rss.xml

 Alternatively, download the Sketch Libraries in this repository you'd like to install.
 Open `Sketch > Preferences > Libraries` and click `Add Library...`.
 Select the library you'd like to install.
-If you do this method, you'll have to frequently come back to this repository, download new version, and repeat this installation.
+If you do this method, you'll have to frequently come back to this repository, download the new version, and repeat this installation.
 This method is not recommended because it's such a hassle.

 Verify that you've successfully installed the Sketch Libraries by opening `Sketch > Preferences > Libraries`.
 You should see all of the libraries you installed above.